 The Viking Star cruise ship also has other features that might appear small, but are important to travelers.
 For example, although the timing of availability of cabins and suites is staggered, everyone can board at 11 am and enjoy a leisurely lunch onboard this beautiful ship rather than sit in the cruise terminal.
 Other small but important examples are the bath toiletries with large print on the bottles (perfect for older eyes), 24-hour room service, afternoon tea each day in the Wintergarden, and a heated tile floor in each cabin's bathroom.

-The next 6 pages of this article provide an overview of the Viking Star and links to 6 other detailed photo-articles on the ship and its itineraries.
+The following will provide an overview of the Viking Star and links to six other detailed photo-articles on the ship and its itineraries.

 Viking Star Cabins and Suites